-The plastic circuit board catch, shown in Figure 4-9, can be damaged very easily if it is allowed to push its way through the circuit board.
-Always pull the catch tip to the right so that the catch will pass through the circuit board without damaging the catch tip.
+The plastic circuit board catch, shown in figure 4-9, can be damaged very easily if it is allowed to push its way through the circuit board.
+Always pull the catch tip to the right (as shown in figure 4-9) so that the catch will pass through the circuit board without damaging the catch tip.

 Figure 4-10A.
-Mounting the Cell Assembly
+Mounting The Cell Assembly

 - To replace the assembly on the lower track, set the transport upside down.
-Hook the board over the vertical post, pull the catch back, then push down on the board to snap it under the catch (See Figure 4-IOA). - 2.
-Re-Install the water shield (See Re-installing the Water Shield in this section). - Check to see that the catch is hooked over the board (A) and the board is setting in the recessed area on the shaft (B).
-See Figure 4-10B.
+Hook the board over the vertical post; then, pull the catch back and push down on the board to snap it under the catch (see figure 4-10A). - Re-Install the water shield (see Re-installing The Water Shield in this section if you are not familiar with this procedure). - 3.
+Check to see that the catch is hooked over the board (A) and the board is setting in the recessed area on the shaft (B).
+See figure 4-10B.

 Figure 4-10B.
-Mounting the Cell Assembly
+Mounting The Cell Assembly